silshack/fall2013/_posts/stacey/2013-10-25-if-you-build-it.md

 ---
-title: If you build it, your ghost daddy won't play baseball in your cornfield, but you will havea a webpage.
+title: If you build it, your ghost daddy won't play baseball in your cornfield, but you will have a webpage.
 author: smantooth
 layout: post
 categories: post